 The upper part of a bridge consisting of a structural system in the form of beams, girders, arches, suspension cable & truss etc. is called superstructure.
 The function of the superstructure is to provide carriageway over which the traffic moves with safety.

 The lower part of a bridge consisting of a structural system in the form of abutments, piers etc. along with their foundation, which supports the superstructure is called substructure.
 The function of the substructure is to support the superstructure.
 The substructure of a bridge consists of the following 5 components parts:

 The portions of roadway or railway on both the ends of a bridge are known as approaches.
 It is provided to enable the vehicle running on roadway or railway at a normal level to approach the bridge floor level.

 The end supports of bridge superstructure are called abutments.
 Abutments are provided to support the superstructure and to retain the earth pressure on their back.

 3. Wing walls

 The walls constructed on both sides of abutments to retain the earth of drainage bank and approaches, are called wing walls.
 Wing walls are provided to protect the drainage bank from erosion.

-- To take and transfer the load from superstructure to the sub-soil through foundation.
+- To take and transfer the load from superstructure to the sub-soil through the foundation.

-- To divide the length of bridge in to suitable number of spans.
+- To divide the length of the bridge into suitable number of spans.